How the traceability can help leather supply chain in the fashion industry?

-The supply chain behind leather goods can be complex and diversified, and being aware of its stages and key phases is essential to implement traceability.
+The supply chain behind leather goods in the fashion industry, can be complex and diversified.
+Being aware of its stages and key phases is essential to implement traceability.

 Curing is the first stage of leather manufacturing.
 During this phase the hides are treated with salt in order to prevent bacterial growth and removing water.
 Then, the hides are soaked in water to remove the salt and increase the moisture.